-The Studio Art department hosts a wide variety of technical facilities for the creation of art and for art-related research.
+The Department of Art hosts a wide variety of technical facilities for the creation of art and for art-related research.
 They range from graduate labs to mixed-use workshops, and are designed to support both free experimentation and professional production.

-In the past seven years, the school has added two new art production complexes, the Contemporary Art Center (CAC) and the Art Culture Technology (ACT) building, which together have greatly expanded the productive capacity of the Studio Art department.
-In the same period, the department also undertook a major seismic retrofit of its two older buildings, the Art Studio (ART) and the Production Studio, enabling the creation of new teaching spaces, such as the digital photo lab.
+In the past several years, the school has added two new art production complexes, the Contemporary Art Center (CAC) and the Art Culture and Technology (ACT) building, which together have greatly expanded the productive capacity of the Art Department.
+In the same period, the department also undertook a major seismic retrofit of its two older buildings, the Art Building (ART) and the Production Building, enabling the creation of new teaching spaces, such as the digital photo lab.

 Contemporary Art Center (CAC)

-Pictured above is the school's newest facility, which was completed in the fall of 2010.
-The CAC houses a new art gallery, a mixed-media performance space, and more than two dozen new graduate studios for the M.F.A. students.
-A technologically advanced and LEED-certified green building, the CAC is also home to a new motion-capture studio, several sound recording facilities, and a small auditorium.
+Completed in the fall of 2010, the CAC houses a new art gallery, a mixed-media performance space, and more than two dozen new graduate studios for the MFA students on the top floor.
+A technologically advanced and LEED-certified green building, the CAC is also home to a new motion-capture studio, several sound recording facilities, a small auditorium, and faculty offices.

 Art Culture Technology building (ACT)

 The ACT building is the department's 'home base'.
-It contains the Studio Art departmental office, most of the faculty studios and offices, some graduate student studios, an honors undergraduate studio, a student gallery ("ROOM"), the Video Studio, and the Game Culture & Technology Lab.
+It houses the Art Department administrative offices, most of the faculty studios and offices, some graduate student studios, the Catherine Lord Undergraduate Honors Studio, The Center for Critical & Curatorial Studies, the Room Gallery, the Catalyst Gallery, the Video Studio, the Game Culture & Technology Lab, and a multipurpose studio.
 It was completed in the winter of 2003.

-The ART building houses the painting and drawing studios, the Digital Photo Lab, and several classrooms.
+The ART building houses the painting and drawing studios, the Digital Photo Lab, several classrooms and studios.

 The Production Studio houses the Sculpture Shop, the Ceramics area, the photography wet labs and darkrooms, and the Nixon Theater.